 Kulturhus Orchestra

-###Brief To enable co-creation and cultural activities in the public space, of a new culture house in Gothenburg.
+Kulturhus Orchestra is an interactive experience around the “fika”, the Swedish communal coffee drinking experience.
+It was developed for a brief to enable co-creation and cultural activities in a public space, a new culture house in Gothenburg.

-###Description We designed and built a web-based music system, where people can participate via an interactive coffee table (Microsoft Surface) or via smartphones, tablets.
+The realization involved a websockets-based music system, where people can participate via different clients, such as interactive coffee table (Microsoft Surface) or smartphones, tablets.

 Pitching the concept with a story during ideation.